Openkey-Protocol/webcrypto/README.md

 <sup>1</sup> Mechanism supports extended list of named curves `P-256`, `P-384`, `P-521`, `K-256`,
 `brainpoolP160r1`, `brainpoolP160t1`, `brainpoolP192r1`, `brainpoolP192t1`, `brainpoolP224r1`, `brainpoolP224t1`, `brainpoolP256r1`, `brainpoolP256t1`, `brainpoolP320r1`, `brainpoolP320t1`, `brainpoolP384r1`, `brainpoolP384t1`, `brainpoolP512r1`, and `brainpoolP512t1`

 <sup>2</sup> Mechanism is not defined by the WebCrypto specifications.
-Use of mechanism in a safe way is hard, it was added for the purpose of enabling interoperability with an existing system.
+The use of mechanism in a safe way is hard, it was added for the purpose of enabling interoperability with an existing system.
 We recommend against its use unless needed for interoperability.

 <sup>3</sup> Mechanism supports extended list of named curves `Ed25519`, and `Ed448`